-Some businesses start out, flourishing; some have continued to rigmarole within space and time.
-What do these businesses have in common?
-They all have the “I am the boss around here, and whatever I say stands” syndrome.
-That’s the attitude of promising businessmen and women that has run them down.
+Some businesses start out flourishing while some have continued to rigmarole within space and time.
+Why the difference?
+Maybe the former is disciplined and the latter has the “I am the boss around here, and whatever I say stands” syndrome - the attitude of promising businessmen and women that has run them down.
 Such entrepreneurs run their organizations informally even when they have a formal structure in place.
 A leadership style that is detrimental to the growth of the organization.
 As a result, their organizations may continue to exist in vicious circles and eventually hit the rocks.

 Delegation is a powerful tool in leadership which can make or mar an organization.
 Its importance cannot be over-emphasized yet, some organizations relegate it to the background.

 Running an organization well is not just about setting rules and documenting processes; it is about leadership and integrity.
 Hence the need for top management to tread with caution when assigning roles and responsibilities.

 Empirical facts and historical information have helped companies grow and multiply.
 Where there are no standards in the first place, things will most likely fall apart no matter the level of ingenuity.
 Intuition and instincts can fail; where there is no carefully planned structure.
 When you assign responsibility based on individual perceptions without evidence of relevant competency; the chances are that such an organization will gradually drown.
 It is crucial to ensure that only those who can work get the opportunity.